 See the attached Quarterly Council Performance Report - Quarter 1 2021-22 (Appendix 1) for details.

-As this is an information report, the Audit Committee is limited to receiving and noting the report however additional feedback can be provided to the Governance and Performance team for consideration of future enhancements for the 2021-22 FY reports.
+As this is an information report, Council is limited to receiving and noting the report, however additional feedback can be provided to the Governance and Performance team for consideration of future enhancements within the ongoing reports.